Magnesium (medication): Side effects

 More common side effects from magnesium include upset stomach and diarrhea, and calcium deficiency if calcium levels are already low.

 Overdose

-Overdose of magnesium (hypermagnesemia) is only possible in special circumstances.
+Overdose of magnesium (hypermagnesemia) is possible only in special circumstances.
 It can cause diarrhea, nausea, vomiting, severely lowered blood pressure, confusion, slowed heart rate, respiratory paralysis.
 In very severe cases, it can cause coma, cardiac arrhythmia, cardiac arrest and death.

 Magnesium overdose can be counteracted by administering calcium gluconate.